 Novice and occasional users don’t need a lot of weed to get high initially.

-It all starts off nice and simple.
-Rookies and occasional users don’t need much weed to get high, as they get stoned with just a few puffs.
-However, as people start smoking more frequently, they quickly notice how their tolerance bar rises and, suddenly, they need more to achieve the same effects.
+As they start using cannabis more frequently, they quickly notice how their tolerance rises and, suddenly, they need more to achieve the same effects.

-In this article, we’ll explore what exactly causes marijuana tolerance, how to overcome it and how to take a tolerance break without breaking a sweat.
+In this article, we’ll explore what exactly causes marijuana tolerance, how to overcome it, and how to effectively take a tolerance break.

-Scientifically said, marijuana tolerance is the brain’s adaptation to the constant presence of cannabinoids, in which higher doses of marijuana are needed to obtain the effect of the first dose.
+Marijuana tolerance is the brain’s adaptation to the constant presence of cannabinoids, causing a user to need higher doses of marijuana to obtain the effect of the first dose.

 Tolerance builds up with many substances, not just with cannabis.
-Coffee is one of them.
+Caffeine is one of them.

-Tolerance to certain substances happens because of a neurological phenomenon called downregulation.
+Tolerance happens because of a neurological phenomenon called downregulation.

-As you expose your system to one substance, the number of receptors in the brain that react to that particular substance reduces over time because your body strives to maintain the system balance and prevent an overload in any way, shape or form.
-As soon as this process starts, we need more of the substance to feel the same effects as we once did.
+As you expose your system to one substance, the number of receptors in the brain that react to that particular substance reduces over time because your body strives to maintain balance and prevent overload.

 THC, a psychoactive compound in cannabis and one of the most abundant cannabinoids, produces effects by attaching itself to two groups of cellular receptors, CB1 and CB2.